-LESLLA aims to support adults with little or no home language schooling or literacy, who are now learning to read and write for the first time in a new language.
-We promote, on a worldwide, multidisciplinary basis, the sharing of research findings, effective pedagogical practices, and information on policy.
+LESLLA supports adults with little or no home language schooling or literacy, who are now learning to read and write for the first time in a new language.
+We promote, on a worldwide, multidisciplinary, and multilingual basis, the sharing of research findings, effective pedagogical practices, and information on policy.

 Second Language Learners with Emerging Literacy & Limited/Interrupted Formal Education Experience

 There exists a substantial body of work on adult second language acquisition (SLA) and second/foreign language learning, yet most studies deal with adults with native-language schooling through at least secondary school.
 Unlike for children, there has been little investigation into the linguistic competence and the metalinguistic processes connected with reading development of immigrant and refugee-background L2 adults and adolescents with little or no native language schooling.

 This gap is not only remarkable, it is unfortunate.
 In many countries the majority of immigrant and refugee populations are low educated.
 For decades, western countries have been working with these immigrants who are gaining literacy for the first time in their life in order to start their educational ‘career’ and to apply for citizenship.
 The response of educational policy makers has been inconsistent.
 Without a solid evidence base, this is to be expected.